Settings in Edgy¶

 andmodule:fn

 .
-In the later case the function or callable is executed without arguments.Default:
+In the latter case the function or callable is executed without arguments.Default:

 []